Brokerages Set Lowe’s Companies, Inc. (NYSE:LOW) PT at $223.85

-Shares of Lowe’s Companies, Inc. (NYSE:LOW – Get Rating) have been assigned a consensus rating of “Hold” from the thirty-one analysts that are currently covering the firm, Marketbeat.com reports.
-Two equities research analysts have rated the stock with a sell recommendation, ten have given a hold recommendation and nine have assigned a buy recommendation to the company.
-The average 1-year price objective among analysts that have issued a report on the stock in the last year is $223.85.
+Shares of Lowe’s Companies, Inc. (NYSE:LOW – Get Rating) have been given an average recommendation of “Hold” by the thirty-one brokerages that are presently covering the firm, Marketbeat reports.
+Two investment analysts have rated the stock with a sell rating, ten have issued a hold rating and nine have assigned a buy rating to the company.
+The average 1 year price objective among brokers that have issued ratings on the stock in the last year is $223.85.

-Several equities analysts have weighed in on LOW shares.
-Loop Capital increased their target price on Lowe’s Companies from $200.00 to $205.00 and gave the company a “hold” rating in a research note on Tuesday, March 21st.
-Barclays started coverage on Lowe’s Companies in a research note on Tuesday, February 7th.
-They issued an “equal weight” rating and a $215.00 target price on the stock.
-Oppenheimer cut their target price on Lowe’s Companies from $300.00 to $275.00 in a research note on Tuesday, February 28th.
-Credit Suisse Group assumed coverage on Lowe’s Companies in a research note on Monday, December 19th.
-They issued a “neutral” rating and a $210.00 target price on the stock.
-Finally, Morgan Stanley reaffirmed an “overweight” rating and set a $235.00 price target on shares of Lowe’s Companies in a research report on Monday, February 13th.
+A number of equities research analysts recently weighed in on LOW shares.
+UBS Group decreased their target price on Lowe’s Companies from $260.00 to $250.00 and set a “buy” rating on the stock in a research report on Friday, January 6th.
+Oppenheimer decreased their price objective on Lowe’s Companies from $300.00 to $275.00 in a report on Tuesday, February 28th.
+TD Cowen cut their target price on Lowe’s Companies from $220.00 to $210.00 and set a “market perform” rating for the company in a research note on Thursday, March 2nd.
+Morgan Stanley reiterated an “overweight” rating and set a $235.00 price target on shares of Lowe’s Companies in a research note on Monday, February 13th.
+Finally, StockNews.com upgraded shares of Lowe’s Companies from a “hold” rating to a “buy” rating in a research note on Wednesday, March 29th.

-In other news, EVP Donald Frieson sold 9,411 shares of Lowe’s Companies stock in a transaction on Wednesday, March 15th.
-The stock was sold at an average price of $197.00, for a total value of $1,853,967.00.
-Following the completion of the transaction, the executive vice president now directly owns 17,888 shares in the company, valued at $3,523,936.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Company insiders own 0.24% of the company’s stock.
+In other news, EVP Donald Frieson sold 9,411 shares of the business’s stock in a transaction on Wednesday, March 15th.
+The stock was sold at an average price of $197.00, for a total transaction of $1,853,967.00.
+Following the completion of the sale, the executive vice president now owns 17,888 shares in the company, valued at $3,523,936.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Corporate insiders own 0.24% of the company’s stock.

 Institutional Investors Weigh In On Lowe’s Companies